syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ### Disabling free text callout annotation mode

-Free text callout annotation can be disabled by executing the same command with false as parameter.
+The free text callout annotation can be disabled by executing the same command with false as a parameter.

 {% tabs %}
 {% highlight xaml %}